SheltonTolbert/backing-track-creator/README.md

 A Python script for removing center channel lead instruments from stereo audio files

-# Okay but, how does really it work?
+# Okay, but how does really it work?

 The backing track creator utilises the pydub library to extract the left and right channels from a stereo track.
 By inverting the phase of the left channel and recombining the left and right channels, we are left with a track where the center channel is removed.
 We can express this process in the following expression: